wp-plugins/simple-shortlinks/readme.txt

 These can be useful for micro-blogging, and they allow you to use your own domain instead of a 3rd-party short URL service.

-The URLs are automatically added to the HTTP and HTML headers of each post, page, and attachment.
+The URLs are automatically added to the HTTP and HTML headers of each post, page, attachment, and category.

 A template tag enables you to display a human-readable link in addition to the automatically generated headers.